tarwn/lessthandot-hugo/blogs/content/posts/2014-02-18-dealing-with-the-mysterious-true-column-in-biml.md

 </p>

 <p style="text-align: justify">
-  <i>The data type for input buffer column 'True’ on the ScriptComponent input buffer 'Input0’ does not match the mapped output column from the previous transformation.</i>
+  <i>The data type for input buffer column 'True' on the ScriptComponent input buffer 'Input0' does not match the mapped output column from the previous transformation.</i>
 </p>

 <p style="text-align: justify">